 Under MiFID II, positions that are held by, or on behalf of, non-financial entities which are objectively measurable as reducing risk, must not be counted towards the limits and netted against positions which are not considered to reduce risk.
 It must be highlighted that positions should not qualify as reducing risk simply because they have been included as part of a risk-reducing portfolio.

 However, this hedging exemption is subject to prior approval by the relevant competent authorities.
 Investors must apply for it before entering into a position.
 Non-financial entities from outside of the EU can apply for the same exemption in the same manner as EU firms.

-To learn more about the new position limits set to be introduced by MiFID II, download our new whitepaper: ‘A Guide to MiFID II Position Limits: Monitoring, Reporting and Data Sourcing’.
+If you'd like to earn more about the position limits implemented by MiFID II you can download our whitepaper: ‘A Guide to MiFID II Position Limits: Monitoring, Reporting and Data Sourcing’.